zankd/imagetowebp/README.md

 # WebP Image Converter

 ## Description
 This project is a Python-based WebP image converter that utilizes a machine learning model (ResNet50) to classify images before applying optimized compression settings.
-The script identifies whether an image contains people, landscapes, or other objects and adjusts WebP compression parameters accordingly to maintain quality while reducing file size.
+The script identifies whether an image contains people, landscapes, or other objects and adjusts WebP compression parameters to maintain quality while reducing file size.

 ## Features
 - **Automatic Image Classification**: Uses a pre-trained ResNet50 model to categorize images into "people," "landscape," or "other."